Affiliate links on Android Authority may earn us a commission. Learn more.

-- Firmware updates – Bugs are a fact of life, often they are just a nuisance.
-However security bugs are bad, even dangerous.
-Therefore all IoT devices should support Over-The-Air (OTA) updates.
-However those updates need to be verified before being applied.
+- Firmware updates — Bugs are a fact of life; often they are just a nuisance.
+However, security bugs are bad, even dangerous.
+Therefore, all IoT devices should support Over-The-Air (OTA) updates.
+But those updates need to be verified before being applied.

-You might think that the list above is only for IoT developers, however consumers also have a role to play here by not purchasing products which don’t offer high levels of security awareness.
-In other words, don’t take IOT security (or the lack thereof) for granted.
+You might think that the list above is only for IoT developers, but consumers also have a role to play here by not purchasing products that don’t offer high levels of security awareness.
+In other words, don’t take IoT security (or the lack thereof) for granted.

 There are solutions

-The initial reaction of some IoT developers (and probably their managers) is that all this security stuff is going to be costly.
-In one sense yes, you are going to need to devote man hours to the security aspect of your product, however it isn’t all up hill.
+The initial reaction of some IoT developers (and probably their managers) is that all this IoT security stuff is going to be costly.
+In one sense yes, you are going to need to devote man hours to the security aspect of your product.
+However, it isn’t all up hill.

-There are three ways to build an IoT product based on a popular microcontroller or microprocessor like the ARM Cortex-M range or the ARM Cortex-A range.
+There are three ways to build an IoT product based on a popular microcontroller or microprocessor, like the ARM Cortex-M range or the ARM Cortex-A range.
 You could code it all in assembly code.
-Nothing stopping you doing that!
-However it might be more efficient to use a higher level language like C. So the second way is to use C on bare metal, meaning you control everything from the moment the processor boots.
-You need to handle all the interrupts, the I/O, all the networking etc. It is possible, however it is going to be painful!
+Nothing stopping you from doing that!
+However, it might be more efficient to use a higher-level language like C. So the second way is to use C on bare metal, meaning you control everything from the moment the processor boots.
+You need to handle all the interrupts, the I/O, all the networking etc. It is possible, but it is going to be painful!

-The third way is to use an established Real Time Operating System (RTOS) and its supporting ecosystem.
+The third way is to use an established Real-Time Operating System (RTOS) and its supporting ecosystem.
 There are several to choose from including FreeRTOS and mbed OS.
-The former is a popular third party OS which supports a wide range of processors and boards, while the latter is ARM’s architected platform which offers more than just an OS and includes solutions for many of the different aspects of IoT.
+The former is a popular third-party OS that supports a wide range of processors and boards, while the latter is ARM’s architected platform which offers more than just an OS and includes solutions for many of the different aspects of IoT.
 Both are open source.

 The advantage of ARM’s solution is that the ecosystems covers not only developing software for the IoT board, but also solutions for device deployment, firmware upgrades, encrypted communications, and even server software for the cloud.
 There are also technologies like uVisor, a self-contained software hypervisor that creates independent secure domains on ARM Cortex-M3 and M4 micro-controllers. uVisor increases resilience against malware and protects secrets from leaking even among different parts of the same application.

-Even if a smart device doesn’t use an RTOS there are still lots of frameworks available to ensure that security isn’t overlooked.
-For example, the Nordic Semiconductor Thingy:52 includes a mechanism for updating its firmware via Bluetooth (see point 6 of the IoT checklist above).
+Even if a smart device doesn’t use an RTOS, there are still lots of frameworks available to ensure that IoT security isn’t overlooked.
+For example, the Nordic Semiconductor Thingy:52 includes a mechanism for updating its firmware via Bluetooth (see point six of the IoT checklist above).
 Nordic has also published sample source code for the Thingy:52 itself as well as sample apps for Android and iOS.

-The key to IoT security is to change the mind-set of the developers and to inform consumers of the dangers of buying insecure devices.
+The key to IoT security is to change the mindset of the developers and to inform consumers of the dangers of buying insecure devices.
 The technology is there and there is really no barrier to getting hold of that technology.
-For example, during 2015 ARM bought the company which made the popular PolarSSL library just so it could make it free in mbed OS.
-Now secure communications is included in mbed OS for any developer to use free-of-charge.
+For example, during 2015, ARM bought the company that made the popular PolarSSL library just so it could make it free in mbed OS.
+Now, secure communications is included in mbed OS for any developer to use free-of-charge.
 What more can you ask for?